 - h) Submission of periodic reports.
-The university will prepare and submit to the BOG an annual report showing the position during the previous period of the university or DSO variable rate debt with respect to the following measures: - i) the total principal amount of variable rate debt to principal amount of total debt; - ii) the amount of debt service accrued during the reporting period in relation to the prorata amount of annual budgeted debt service for the reporting period.
-If the amount of debt service which accrued during the reporting period exceeded the pro-rata amount of annual budgeted debt service for the period, the university shall explain what actions were taken to assure that there would be sufficient revenues and budget authority to make timely payments of debt service during the subsequent years; and - the amount of variable rate debt in relation to the amount of the university's and/or DSO's short-term investments, and any other strategies used to hedge interest rate risk.
+The university will prepare and submit to the board of trustees and the Board an annual variable rate debt report showing the position during the previous period of the university or DSO variable rate debt with respect to the following measures: - i) the total principal amount of variable rate debt to principal amount of total debt; - ii) the amount of debt service accrued during the reporting period in relation to the pro-rata amount of annual budgeted debt service for the reporting period.
+If the amount of debt service which accrued during the reporting period exceeded the pro-rata amount of annual budgeted debt service for the period, the university shall explain what actions were taken to assure that there would be sufficient revenues and budget authority to make timely payments of debt service during the subsequent years; and - iii) the amount of variable rate debt in relation to the amount of the university's and/or DSO's short-term investments, and any other strategies used to hedge interest rate risk.